torvalds/linux/Documentation/kbuild/kconfig-language.rst

 The resolution to a) can be tested with the sample Kconfig file Documentation/kbuild/Kconfig.recursion-issue-01 through the removal of the "select CORE" from CORE_BELL_A_ADVANCED as that is implicit already since CORE_BELL_A depends on CORE.
-At times it may not be possible to remove some dependency criteria, for such cases you can work with solution b).
+At times it may yest be possible to remove some dependency criteria, for such cases you can work with solution b).

 The two different resolutions for b) can be tested in the sample Kconfig file